 - If you are readying yourself for an upstream career, you need to prepare yourself for a dynamic, exciting and challenging professional life.
 The Upstream Energy Data Analytics program provides a unique perspective and a ready to apply practical skillset, giving you a competitively advantaged competence as you enter the upstream oil and gas marketplace.

-UH Energy is offering the Bronze Belt in Upstream Energy Data Analytics, starting July 20.
+UH Energy is offering the Bronze Belt in Upstream Energy Data Analytics.
 The Bronze Belt consists of three badges.
-Instruction for each badge consists of 6, 2-hour online sessions.
+Instruction for each badge consists of 6, 2.5-hour online sessions.
 Each student should allow for 1.5 hrs. each for midterm and final test.
-Sessions are delivered three times per week, Monday, Wednesday and Fridays, from 6:00-8:00 pm, US Central Time.
+Sessions are delivered two times per week, Monday and Thursday, from 5:30pm-8:00 pm, US Central Time.

 Dates for the three badges are: